-6. Lassen Peak in Lassen National Park: This 6-mile round trip hike to the 10,000-foot summit is a great way to explore this lesser-known National Park.
+- Lassen Peak in Lassen National Park: This 6-mile round trip hike to the 10,000-foot summit is a great way to explore this lesser-known American national park.

-8. Torey Pines State Park: This is one the best areas for hiking in Southern California, just outside San Diego.
+- 8. Torey Pines State Park: This is one the best areas for hiking in Southern California and an awesome choice of a day trip when visiting San Diego.

 To get you inspired and well-informed, check out these books on hiking in California.
 Get to know some of the state’s beautiful landscapes and hikes in greater detail: